Update: New blog posts every Mon-Wed-Fri. I will try my best to meet this schedule. Remember to leave comments and share your thoughts and ideas!

 YouTube’s popular vlogger Natalie (Username: “communitychannel”) asks the question you’ve all been dying to know.
 When will I use what I learn in real life?

+In reality, you use your school knowledge every day!
 You actually do math problems all the time- just not in the format that you see in school.
 You use math when you buy groceries, fill up gas, or try to save money for a new car.
 Also, you use algebra and calculus heavily in engineering and economics.
 Graphs are ubiquitous in the world of marketing, and all websites these days use statistics (where do you think they find the data for “recommended videos” on YouTube?).
 Surprisingly, job interviews sometimes ask you questions similar to those you see on standardized tests.

 Questions from an actual Google interview: